contentful/contentful.js/README.md

 npm install contentful
 ```

-#### Using it directly in the browser:
+#### Using it directly in the browser

-For browsers, we recommend to download the library via npm or yarn to ensure 100% availability.
+For browsers, we recommend downloading the library via npm or yarn to ensure 100% availability.

 If you'd like to use a standalone built file you can use the following script tag or download it from [jsDelivr](https://www.jsdelivr.com/package/npm/contentful), under the `dist` directory: